It’s an iconic part of the U.S. Navy Blue Angels air show at Pensacola Beach.

-A pair of blue and gold FA-18s cruises along the coast, tracked by thousands of eyes.
+A pair of blue and gold F-18s cruise along the coast, tracked by thousands of eyes.
 Then, out of nowhere, SKREEEEEEEEEEEEEEEEEEESH!

-The Fleur-de-Lis, the Opposing Knife-Edge Pass, the Diamond Dirty Loop — these names are just part of the mind-blowing displays of choreographed precision flying the Navy flight demonstration team has perfected over the past 70 years.
+The Fleur-de-Lis, the Opposing Knife-Edge Pass, and the Diamond Dirty Loop — these names are just part of the mind-blowing displays of choreographed precision flying that Navy flight demonstration team has perfected over 70 years of flight demonstration.

 Every year, thousands migrate to Pensacola Beach to watch our hometown heroes perform with the beautiful Gulf of Mexico as a backdrop.

-So, naturally, you want to experience the Blue Angels Pensacola Beach Airshow when it takes to the skies on July 8.
+So, naturally, you’ll want to experience the Blue Angels at the Pensacola Beach Air Show when they take to the skies every July.

 But maybe you could use a few tips from air show vets so you can maximize the fun.

 Breakfast With the Blues

 Red, White, and Blues Week is a continued celebration stemming from the Fourth of July on Pensacola Beach.
 The air show usually follows the week after Independence Day on Pensacola Beach.

 Air show week kicks off with Breakfast with the Blues on Wednesday morning at Casino Beach.
 About 8 a.m. the Blues arrive over Pensacola Beach and perform a series of maneuvers.
 It’s called Circle and Arrival — the pilots get familiar with the airspace and land references for the show.
 The Blues will throw in some screaming high-rev crowd-pleasers during the morning flight.